Tune the system around MySQL

 Huge pages are not being used if HugePages_Total is 0 (this is typically the default).

-The sysctl parameter that enables huge pages is shown below:
+The sysctl parameter that enables huge pages is vm.nr_hugepages.

 This parameter sets the number of huge pages you want the kernel to make available to applications.

-The total amount of memory that will be used for huge pages will be this number (defaulted to 0) times the Hugepagesize.
+The total amount of memory used for huge pages is this number, which defaults to 0, multiplied by the Hugepagesize value.

 To make the change permanent: